CesiumGS/cdb-to-3dtiles/README.md

 3D Tiles is designed for efficient runtime visualization and analytics.
 The pipeline preserves feature attributes from CDB, enabling runtime querying, styling, and analytics to gain deeper insights into the data.

+Roadmap

+* Windows support
+* Performance improvements
+* Automatic upload to Cesium ion
+* Support more CDB datasets
+* Clamp vector layers
+* Output 3D Tiles Next (for interoperability with One World Terrain Well-Formed Format)

+If you would like to provide feedback or accelerate the product roadmap for features you would like to see included, please contact [Shehzan Mohammed](mailto:shehzan@cesium.com).

 <img src="Doc/downtown-San-Diego.png" width="100%" />